zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 Hulin, the name of the Hulin was caught in touch when he was taken away.
 The kaion behaves in the visualized manner.
 Behave in the visis by the word, in the heart behave.
 Animals kill.
 Makes trumps.
 The houses are also broken.
 The loob makes food.
 Same Surround a house is a hazard.
 There is also a hazard.
-It also goes for paranormal karma.
+It also goes for paranormal kamma.
 Liars says.
 Thus the dimensions were taken away from the sore, and the touch was run, behave.